shane-kercheval/oo-learning/README.md

-**THIS PROJECT IS NOT READY TO BE CONSUMED.**

 # oo-learning

-OO-Learning is a simple Python machine learning library based on Object Oriented design principles.
+**`oo-learning`** is a simple Python machine learning library based on Object Oriented design principles.

 The goal of the project is to allow users to quickly explore data and search for top machine learning algorithm *candidates* for a given dataset.